Table of Contents

 Another language that pays an average of around £30,000 per year in the UK.
 Spain is becoming increasingly attractive for UK companies, most notably for the strong economy and much, much better weather!
 Tourism from the UK to Spain has long been a booming industry, so there’s always the possibility of working in that sector too.
 But the Spanish language has a much broader coverage than just Spain.
 It’s the second most widely spoken language in the world (after Mandarin Chinese), and is spoken natively in 9 out of 13 south American countries.
 This, of course, boosts your job prospects and value, as the number of countries you could deal with increases.

-Also read: How to improve your English Language Skills
+Also read: Improve English Language Skills

 6. Russian